MonyaS/MonyaS/README.md

 ###

-<p align="left">📚 I actively explore a variety of libraries and try to use them immediately in practice.<br>🤝On all projects I actively communicated with customers, as I believe this is the main aspect of a successful project. <br>👨‍💻I always follow the good coding style and avoid hardcoding by all means. <br>💾Currently I'm actively learning ML and data analysis.</p>
+<p align="left">🧑‍💻 Python back-end developer with 4.5 years of commercial experience building web applications and service-oriented systems.<br>⚙️ I take projects end-to-end — from architecture in large-scale Django projects to lightweight standalone microservices on FastAPI, turning vague business requirements into clean, scalable and maintainable code.<br>🤝 On every project I communicate directly with clients, as I believe this is the main aspect of a successful project.<br>🤖 Lately my focus has extended to embedding AI/ML capabilities into business infrastructure — LLM assistants, speech-to-text/TTS and vector search — to automate operations and enhance data analysis.</p>

 ###